cjshearer/modern-hugo-resume/README.md

 ## Quick Start

-This guide helps you quickly test the theme and deploy it to github pages.
-If, when finished, you decide to keep using it, we suggest continuing with the [Extended Setup](#extended-setup) to convert your fork into something more maintainable.
+This guide helps you quickly test the theme and deploy your resume to github pages.
+If you like it, we suggest continuing with the [Extended Setup](#extended-setup).

 ### 1. Fork this repository